Eduard Roschmann

-Eduard Roschmann (25 November 1908 – 8 August 1977) was an Austrian Nazi SS-Obersturmführer and commandant of the Riga Ghetto during 1943.
+Eduard Roschmann (25 November 1908 – 10 August 1977) was an Austrian Nazi SS-Obersturmführer and commandant of the Riga Ghetto during 1943.
 He was responsible for numerous murders and other atrocities.
-As a result of a fictionalized portrayal in the novel The Odessa File by Frederick Forsyth and its subsequent film adaptation, Roschmann came to be known as the "Butcher of Riga".
+As a result of a fictionalized portrayal in the 1972 novel The Odessa File by Frederick Forsyth and its 1974 film adaptation, Roschmann came to be known as the "Butcher of Riga".

 Early life and career

 Roschmann was born on 25 November 1908, in Graz-Eggenberg, in Austria.

 He was the son of a brewery manager.
 He was reputed to have come from the Styria region of Austria, from a good family.
 From 1927 to 1934, Roschmann was a member of the Fatherland's Front, which in turn was part of the Austrian home guard ("Heimatschutz").
 From 1927 to 1934, Roschmann was associated with an organization called the "Steyr Homeland Protection Force."
 Roschmann spent six semesters at a university.
 Contrary to a report that he was once a lawyer in Graz, Austria, he had studied to be a lawyer but failed.
 By 1931, he was a brewery employee, joining the civil service in 1935.
 In May 1938, he joined the Nazi Party NSDAP Number 6,276,402, and the SS the following year.
 In January 1941, he was assigned to the Security Police.